pagkly/Zed/Investopedia4/Zero-Bound Interest Rate.md

 The belief in this constraint as a handicap to monetary policy was also severely tested during the period following the [[financial crisis]](https://www.investopedia.com/terms/f/financial-crisis.asp) of 2007-2008.
 Sluggish recovery followed it as central banks, including the U.S. [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp) (beginning in 2008) and the European Central Bank, began quantitative easing programs (beginning in 2012), which brought interest rates to record low levels.
 The ECB introduced a negative rate policy (a charge for deposits) on overnight lending in 2014.

 Japan’s interest rate policy tested convention for decades.
-For much of the 1990s, the interest rate set by the Japanese central bank, the [[Bank of Japan]](https://www.investopedia.com/terms/b/bankofjapan.asp), hovered near the zero bound as part of its zero interest rate policy (ZIRP) as the country attempted to recover from an economic crash and reduce the threat of [[deflation]](https://www.investopedia.com/terms/d/deflation.asp).
+For much of the 1990s, the interest rate set by the Japanese central bank, the [[Bank of Japan]](https://www.investopedia.com/terms/b/bankofjapan.asp), hovered near the zero bound as part of its zero interest rate policy (ZIRP) as the country attempted to recover from an economic crash and reduce the threat of [[deflation]](https://www.investopedia.com/terms/d/[[Deflation|deflation]].asp).
 Japan’s experience has been instructive for other developed markets.
 BOJ moved to negative interest rates in 2016, by charging depositing banks a fee to store their overnight funds.

 In addition to the ability to impose [[negative interest rates]](https://www.investopedia.com/terms/n/negative-interest-rate.asp) in extreme conditions, central banks can choose to pursue other non-conventional means of stimulating the economy to achieve the same ends.
 A [[New York Fed study]](https://www.newyorkfed.org/newsevents/speeches/2013/dud130521) finds that as interest rates hovered near the zero bound, market participants’ expectations for future rates as well as other central bank actions such as quantitative easing, purchases of bonds on the open markets and other financial market factors interacted, making “the sum is more powerful than the component parts.”

-While the goal of pushing past that zero bound and pursuing negative interest rate policies is to stimulate lending and boost a weak economy, negative interest rates are harmful to banking sector profitability and potentially to consumer confidence.
+While the goal of pushing past that zero bound and pursuing [[Negative Interest Rate|negative interest rate]] policies is to stimulate lending and boost a weak economy, negative interest rates are harmful to banking sector profitability and potentially to consumer confidence.